 Barrier Games – Barrier games are a great way to incorporate listening to verbal directions in a more structured activity.
 If you’re not sure what barrier games are, head here!
 In short, they are a language game in which two players sit across from each other with a barrier between them.
 Each player is given the same scene and pieces.
 A barrier is placed between the players to hide one’s scene from the other player.
 Directions are given on where to place the pieces and at the end, you compare your scenes, which should be the same.

 You can easily give the students directions on where to place their pieces while incorporating negatives.
 For example, “Put the kite in the sky but not touching the cloud,” or “Put on all the kids but not the baby.”

 Repetition – When it comes to teaching the more complex negations and asking questions with negations, it’s all about finding a motivating, functional game and modeling the phrase/question with the negative.
 For example, playing “Go Fish” and reinforcing the sentence “I don’t have it.”
 I also find using puppets helpful and doing silly things with them.
 For example, covering the puppet’s eyes and saying “I can’t see!
 I can’t see!”
 Smaller children tend to find this funny and then want a turn.

 Repetitive books with negation come in handy!
 I have a post with books that you can use while teaching and generalizing negation: 30 BOOKS TO HELP TEACH NEGATION

 “What Doesn’t Belong?” – A free resource that you can use to work on negation, as well as categories and associations.

-If you’re interested in a resource to teach the beginning stages of negation comprehension, check this out!
+Negation – A resource to teach the beginning stages of negation comprehension.

 Thanks for reading!